 To see the sentencing guidelines on speeding, visit the Sentencing Council website.

-Are speed awareness courses noted on your licence in the same way as penalty points?
+Are speed awareness courses noted on your licence?

 What happens if I don’t attend my speed awareness course?

 If you don’t go to your speed awareness course, the police should be informed.
 Then it’s likely you get the points on your licence and the accompanying fine.
 You might even have to go to court.

 It’s worth making every effort to attend.
 You could end up with penalty points on your licence for between 4 and 11 years, depending on the severity of the offence.
 And you’d have to pay the fine.

 If you can’t get to the speed awareness course due to health reasons, you should get in touch with the course provider.
 You might be able to rebook, but this could come at a cost.

 Go Safe recommends checking all the terms and conditions on the course to make sure you can reschedule.